serverlessworkflow/specification/specification.md

 This would set the value of `paramName` to `Hello John Doe`.

 Expressions can also be used to select a portion of the JSON data, this is in particularly useful for data filters.
-For example:
+For example let's use another inline expression:

 ```json
 {